romanpauk/dingo/docs/architecture/registration-and-resolution.md

 1. It builds a complete `type_registration<...>` from the supplied policies.
 2. It computes the stored type, including the interface-storage rewrite optimization for the single-interface virtual-destructor case.
-3. It allocates one or more factories and inserts them into the container's factory map.
+3. It allocates one or more runtime bindings and inserts them into the per-type binding map.

 `type_registration<...>` in
 [include/dingo/registration/type_registration.h](../../include/dingo/registration/type_registration.h)